MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Downloads

 Microsoft Edge lets you download files safely and securely.
 To choose where files are downloaded on your device, go to `edge://settings/downloads`.
 If SmartScreen is enabled, information about your file, such as the file name and URL, are sent to SmartScreen to check the reputation of the file.
 The reputation check helps you avoid accidentally downloading known malware that is known to hurt your device.
-To change SmartScreen settings, go to `edge://settings/privacy` and toggle SmartScreen.
+To change SmartScreen settings, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and use the **Microsoft Defender SmartScreen** toggle.
 For more information about SmartScreen, see the [SmartScreen](#smartscreen) section.

 To view the history of your previous downloads, go to `edge://downloads`.
 To clear your browsing data and delete your download history, go to `edge://settings/clearBrowserData`.
 Deleting your download history from Microsoft Edge does not remove the files from your device.
 Deleting downloaded files from your device does not remove the files from your download history.
 When you use **InPrivate** browsing or **Guest** mode, the download history from the session is cleared when you close the **InPrivate** or **Guest** windows.
 The files remain saved on the device.